alessionuti/sinti/eugenio/README.md

 ## Hardware

-Notes:
+Changes:
 - added 10uF decoupling capacitor to LED matrix power input
-- Rset value increased to 470 kOhm in order to reduce LED current and induced noise (the MAX7221 would be better)
+- Rset value increased to 470 kOhm in order to reduce LED current and induced noise